 4. When I was pregnant with Danny, we were fairly sure that he will come out looking like a miniature copy of Adam.

 However, as soon as I held the little one in my arms it became clear that they are NOTHING like each other.
 Visually, Adam is a spitting image of his Dad while Danny is a copy-paste of Mama.
 Danny is already a big boy (I mean, like, BIG 😀 ), while Adam is (and has always been) on a slim side.
 Adam has always been a picky eater, while Danny devours everything we put in front of him.
-Danny hates naps but sleeps through the night like a boss, while for Adam naps that lasted for 3 hours were a norm.
+Danny hates naps but sleeps through the night like a boss, while for Adam naps that lasted for 3 hours were the norm.
 The list goes on… One thing they both have in common is being an equally awesome addition to our family. 🙂

 5. When Adam was little, people often mistook him for a girl.